mdn/content/files/en-us/learn/javascript/building_blocks/return_values/index.md

 So there we have it — functions are fun, very useful, and although there's a lot to talk about in regards to their syntax and functionality, they are fairly understandable.

-If there is anything you didn't understand, feel free to read through the article again, or [contact us](/en-US/docs/Learn#contact_us) to ask for help.
+If you didn't understand anything, feel free to read through the article again, or [contact us](/en-US/docs/Learn#contact_us) to ask for help.

 ## See also